Buyers Guides

 This is a unit that consistently appears in top amplifier lists because it’s great at pretty much anything you use it for.
 It has modeling abilities that far exceed its price point, it’s built well, and in any case, it holds its own with the big guns.

-The Brown voicing gave us a high gain metal tone, even with the gain dial set to noon.
-We dialed it up to full, which gave us even more metal goodness, yet still avoided the muddiness that typically plagues budget amps at high gain.
-There is also a boost function, which we of course employed.
+The Brown voicing gave us a high-gain metal tone, even with the gain dial set to noon.
+We dialed it up to full, which gave us even more metal goodness yet still avoided the muddiness that typically plagues budget amps at high gain.
+There is also a boost function, which we, of course, employed.
 The boost function ultimately sounds as though you’ve added a tube screamer to the signal path.
 It still sounded great, although there was just a hint of feedback when the boost was cranked.

-The Katana 50 gets a single 12” Boss branded speaker, which performed just as well as some of the big name brands we encountered in the other amps on test.
-The versatility of this amp is furthered by the attenuator switch, which lets you switch from the full 50 watts down to 25 watts, or even just 0.25 watts, allowing you to keep the high gain tones going down at comfortable bedroom volumes.
+The Katana 50 gets a single 12” Boss-branded speaker, which performed just as well as some of the big-name brands we encountered in the other amps on test.
+The versatility of this amp is furthered by the attenuator switch, which lets you switch from the full 50 watts down to 25 watts or even just 0.25 watts, allowing you to keep the high-gain tones going down at comfortable bedroom volumes.

 Verdict: While it doesn’t have the power of some of the more premium amps we’ve looked at in this review, we still found that the Boss Katana 50 MKII holds its own when it comes to tone.
-It has the flexibility to adapt to any genre, making this a stellar choice for anybody who wants a metal amp, but doesn’t have the space, or budget to own multiple rigs.
+It has the flexibility to adapt to any genre, making this a stellar choice for anybody who wants a metal amp, but doesn’t have the space or budget to own multiple rigs.

 Editor's Choice